 Ancient Greek Pantry Staples

-For the common man and aristocrat alike, utensils were not used.
-Everything was eaten with the hands.
-Bread had many purposes at the dinner table—it was used to scoop out thick soups, as a napkin to clean hands, and, when thrown to the floor, used to feed the slaves or dogs.
+When it came time to enjoy the meal, aristocratic people sat or lounged on couches set before low tables laden with food and ate in a communal style.
+For the common man as well as the aristocrat, utensils were not used; everything was eaten with the hands.
+Bread had many purposes at the dinner table—it was used to scoop out thick soups, as a napkin to clean hands, and, when thrown on the floor, was food for the enslaved Greeks or the dogs.